gIslambouli/convSmashBros/README.md

 # convSmashBros
-A convolutional neural network for classifying characters from frame data in super smash brothers melee.
+A convolutional neural network for classifying characters from frame data in Super Smash Brothers Melee.
+The scrapeData notebook will scrape the animated gifs from meleeframedata.com and organize them into a folder.
+The imageProcess notebook performs some data augmentation and saves tensorized versions of the images.
+Finally, the trainCNN notebook sets up a 3D convolutional neural network to perform the prediction.
+As trained in the notebook the CNN achieves and accuracy of 71% in identifying the character among the roster of 26 characters.